datacamp/courses-introduction-to-version-control-with-git/chapter5.md

 ---
 title: Collaborating
+description: >-
-description: 'This chapter showcases how Git allows you to share changes between repositories to collaborate at scale.'
+  This chapter showcases how Git allows you to share changes between repositories to collaborate at scale.
 ---

 ## How can I create a brand new repository?